Engineering-Research-and-Development/true-connector/doc/backupAndUpdate/update.md

 ```

 **CAUTION!**
-This will delete all your data!
+This will delete all your data except be_dataapp_data_provider volume, since that one is made outside of the docker compose!
 Consider doing a [backup](backup.md) beforehand.

 ### Download new version